Fail-proof Tips to Make Good Hiring Decisions Every Time Part 2

 - Identify the position’s stakeholders.
 Who are the individuals within your company who are the most vested in the position in question?
 Who manages or directly reports to the position?
 Where does the position fit in the grand scheme of the company’s strategy and trajectory?

 - Determine performance metrics.
-This is the goal-setting framework that will be used to determine whether the individual is meeting the desired parameters of success for this position.
+This is the goal-setting framework that will be used to determine whether an individual is meeting the desired parameters of success for this position.
 It will match up with the position’s key results as outlined in to-do number 2.

 Homeland Security Reports on Lax Employee Screening of Airport Workers